MuriloMGrosso/handwritten-digits-recognizer/README.md

 neural_network.py: The network.
 Its default format is:
 - 784 neurons for the input layer (one neuron per pixel)
-- 1 hidden layer with 30 neurons
+- 2 hidden layers: one with 128 neurons and other with 30
 - 10 neurons for the output layer (one neuron per digit)

 To learn, the network uses the backpropagation algorithm to update the weights and biases.